dbd-challenge/dbdc3/docs/how_to_submit_runs.md

 `jp` is the top-level folder and below that, there are three folders named DCM, DIT and IRS.
 Under each of these folders, there should be 50 json files.

-See the [output format](https://dbd-challenge.github.io/dbdc3/output_format) for the details of the `<dialogue-id>.labels.json` file.
+See the [submission format](https://dbd-challenge.github.io/dbdc3/submission_format) for the details of the `<dialogue-id>.labels.json` file.

-As an example, if your team-ID is `AAA` and you submit two runs for English and three runs for Japanese, you will attach the following files to your email.
+As an example, if your team-ID is `AAA` and you submit two runs for English and three runs for Japanese, you will prepare the following files for submission.
 ~~~~
 DBDC3-AAA-en-1.zip
 DBDC3-AAA-en-2.zip